 If you have opened your SSY account at an India Post Office, there is currently no way to check the balance in the account online.
 You will have to visit the post office branch to get your passbook updated in order to perform a balance check.

-Minimum and Maximum Amount for SSY Account
+Minimum and Maximum Amount

 The minimum annual contribution to the Sukanya Samriddhi Account is Rs.250 and the maximum of Rs.1.50 lakh in a financial year.
 You have to invest at least the minimum amount every year for up to 15 years from the date of account opening.
 Thereafter the account will continue to earn interest till maturity.